 Luak Mosholi means fire extinguished, meaning that the weather was now so warm that there was no need of fires.
 This month then generally begins toward the latter part of April.
 Tek in hʋshi, meaning women’s month and corresponding somewhat to September, was some times called Sheki hʋshi, Buzzard month.
 Hʋsh kʋf was the first winter month.

-Footnote: The names of the Choctaw months, and facts connected with them were derived from conversations with old Hemoubee in 1884.
-The names of the month are also to be found in Byington’s Choctaw Definer.”
+Footnote: The names of the Choctaw months, and facts connected with them were derived from conversations with old Hemonubee in 1884.
+The names of the months are also to be found in Byington’s Choctaw Definer.”